Redherring32/OpenTendo/README.md

 ```
 .
 ├── Board Files      # Contains all files necessary to open the project in KiCad.
-|   └── Libraries    # Contains a library of all of the custom footprints used
-|                      on the board.
+|   └── Libraries    # Contains a library of all of the custom footprints used on the board.
-├── References
-|   └── Scans        # Contains the scans of the OEM NES board.
+├── Scans            # Contains the scans of the OEM NES board.
-|
 └── Schematics       # Contains schematics for the OEM frontloading NES board revisions,
                        some schematics represent more than one revision
 ```